Skip to main content

 Ethical Consumer has been calling for a boycott of Amazon over its outrageous tax avoidance since 2012.

 Its profit shifting and other tax avoidance practices come at a huge price for the UK’s public purse.
-We estimated that it cost the UK economy around half a billion pounds in 2021.
+We estimated that it cost the UK economy around £433m in 2023.

 You can read more about the Amazon boycott on our dedicated campaign page.